 According to section 39(1), the liquidator shall verify the claims submitted under section 38 within such time as specified by the Board.
-As per Regulation 30 of Insolvency and Bankruptcy Board of India (Liquidation Process) Regulations, 2016, the verification must be done within thirty days from the last date of receipt of claims.

 The liquidator may require any creditor or the corporate debtor or any other person to produce any other document or evidence which he thinks necessary for the purpose of verifying the whole or any part of the claim.
 [Section 39(2)]